 The news that their 18-year-old son carried out a mass shooting at his college and then committed suicide devastates a married couple who are on the point of divorcing one another.

 Bill (Michael Sheen) and Kate (Maria Bello) are a married couple who are too much busy in their own professional life and on the verge of divorce for their own personal preference.
 They have a son Sam (Kyle Gallner) studying at university but having trouble adjusting to a new college environment.

 In the middle of all, one morning it is reported on the news that there has been a shooting spree at Sam’s school.
-While Bill and Kate try to contact Sam over phone, they get no response from other side, until police officers come to their home not only to inform that Sam is dead but also the horrific reality that Sam is the cause of the rampage.
+While Bill and Kate try to contact Sam over the phone, they get no response from the other side, until police officers come to their home not only to inform them that Sam is dead but also to the horrific reality that Sam is the cause of the rampage.

 While Kate refuses to believe that their son would do such a horrible crime, Bill somehow tries to cope with an extreme floating emotion, his own anguished confrontation, in which he blames his son as well as himself for the whole episode.

 Now both the couple not only has to deal with people from outside but also with themselves as their son’s crime has left them alone in a world where they have hardly anyone to share their grief.
 From the verge of a separate life, they are now together.

 The best thing about “Beautiful Boy” is that Ku does not try to go deep into the cliché behind such crime, social and psychological aspects, rather leaves a few questions such as: Did Kate and Bill fail to be a part of their son’s life?
 Is their disturbed marriage a cause of Sam’s upset psyche?
 Do they have to live with this guilt forever?